awsdocs/aws-codedeploy-user-guide/doc_source/data-protection.md

 ## Encryption in transit<a name="encryption-in-transit"></a>

 The CodeDeploy agent initiates all communication with CodeDeploy over port 443\.
 The agent polls CodeDeploy and listens for a command\.
 The CodeDeploy agent is open source\.
 All service\-to\-service and client\-to\-service communication is encrypted in transit using TLS\.
-This protects customer data in transit between CodeDeploy and other services such as Amazon S3\.
+This protects customer data in transit between CodeDeploy and other services like Amazon S3\.

 ## Encryption key management<a name="key-management"></a>